AMR-21/Mapty/README.md

 # Mapty

- The purpose of doing the project is creating the script of https://mapty.netlify.app/ web app for the purpose of practicing OOP with Javascript.
+This project creates the script of https://mapty.netlify.app/ website to practice OOP with Javascript.

 © Copyright by Jonas Schmedtmann